forceedge01/behat-fail-aid/README.md

 The `--scenario-debug` flag, if supplied will take attempt to screenshots after each step and display in the console to aid debugging.
 Best used when working on a single scenario along with the autoclean feature.

+### Wait on failure:

+the '--wait-on-failure=<seconds>' option can be used to investigate/inspect failures in the browser.

 Config/Usage:
 ------